micmejia/bible-dump/AMPC/Acts/Acts 16.md

 And [Paul] went down to Derbe and also to Lystra.
-A disciple named Timothy was there, the son of a Jewish woman who was a believer [she had become [^a]convinced that Jesus is the Messiah and the Author of eternal salvation, and yielded obedience to Him]; but [Timothy's] father was a Greek.
+A disciple named Timothy was there, the son of a Jewish woman who was a believer [she had become convinced that Jesus is the Messiah and the Author of eternal salvation, and yielded obedience to Him]; but [Timothy's] father was a Greek.